 Pilar Mata Dupont

-Pilar Mata Dupont is an Argentinean-Australian artist, living in Rotterdam.
+Pilar Mata Dupont is an Argentinean-Australian artist, producer and filmmaker, living in Rotterdam.
 Spanning video, performance, and photography, Mata Dupont's work uses highly theatrical and cinematic methods to re-imagine histories and classical texts, creating alternative readings that question the conditions of the construction of dominant narratives that shape Western society.
 Her Argentinean background, and upbringing in Australia, Argentina, and Brunei Darussalam – all settler states and/or former colonies or protectorates – feed into her practice.

 She has had recent solo exhibitions at TENT, Rotterdam; FORM Gallery, Perth as part of Perth festival; and at the Rappu screen space at the Pori Art Museum.
 In 2015 she won the Plymouth Contemporary Open in Plymouth, UK, and the Wexner Center for the Arts residency prize at the 19th Contemporary Art Festival Sesc_Videobrasil in São Paulo, Brazil.
 Other recent exhibition highlights include the SeMA Biennale – Mediacity Seoul, at the Seoul Museum of Art; Les Rencontres Internationales, Paris; and Salon Fluchthilfe, at Secession, Vienna, and Württem.
 Kunstverein, Stuttgart.
 In 2019 she will be showing recent work in The National, a major biennale in Sydney, Australia.
-She graduated from the Dutch Art Institute in 2016.